Project overview

 Following usability testing, a thorough accessibility audit will ensure the app complies with accessibility standards and address any issues discovered.

 A subscription model can offer premium features such as exclusive recipes or personalized meal planning.
-Strategic e-commerce integration for ingredient purchases can provide affiliate commissions.
+Strategic e-commerce integration for ingredient purchases or a meal kit plan can provide affiliate commissions.
 This would contribute to revenue generation as well as enhance the user experience: a dislike for shopping was prevalent among users.